-Moodle, is one of the Technology Enhanced Learning platforms implemented at the UAL.
+Moodle, is one of the learning platforms implemented at the UAL.
 Moodle provides a set of tools that allows teaching staff to create and deliver course content and assessments, and communicate online.

 Moodle is integrated with other University systems and access is restricted to members of the university.

 The general use of Moodle is in supporting teaching and learning at UAL.
 It has a number of advantages including: